klmcwhirter/explore_python/concurrent/README.md

 execution model because it is able to use multiple cores with the NoGIL behavior.
 However both of these are very similar to using the `Processes` model with python3.13.

+And, as `max_n` increases (see **Appendix A** below) the performance benefits trail off significantly.

 The performance of the `Single` model lags behind the production executable for some unknown reason.

-The risks associated with execution integrity explains why they do not support the python3.13t executable in production.
+In addition, the potential risks associated with execution integrity without the GIL explains why using the python3.13t executable in production is not supported yet.
 And the results above do not show a compelling reason to do so.

 **Recommendation:** Just stick with the `Processes` model for now while the experimentation continues.